idea-oven-labs/idea-oven-labs.github.io/_posts/2019-10-04-adventure-begins.markdown

 ---
 layout: post
 title:  It all starts with an idea
-date:   2019-08-12 18:00:00
+date:   2019-10-04 18:00:00
 images: images/blog/adventure-begins.jpg
 excerpt:
   On August 12th, after many years of ideas, friendship and snowboarding trip chats, Idea Oven Labs Inc was incorporated.
+Looking towards the future ...
 categories: Journey
 ---